Nashville man sentenced for series of church arsons - NewsBreak

 NASHVILLE, Tenn.
 (WKRN) — A Nashville man was sentenced Wednesday for intentionally setting fires at multiple churches across the Nashville metropolitan area several years ago.

-Alan Douglas Fox, 29, was sentenced to seven years in federal prison and three years of supervised release.Decatur man sentenced to life in prison in death of 16-year-old girlfriend
+Alan Douglas Fox, 29, was sentenced to seven years in federal prison and three years of supervised release.Nashville man pleads guilty to Civil Rights violations after series of church arsons

 Fox was charged last August and pleaded guilty to Civil Rights violations in October for the arsons.
 Those fires took place over a 10-day period at: